git-classrooms/git-classrooms/README.md

 ```
 cp .env.example .env
 ```

+#### Code generation

+To generate up to date mock files and database code you can use the command `go generate` in projects root dir.

 #### OAuth with Gitlab
 1. We use Gitlab as an OAuth provider, so you have to add this application in your Gitlab.